CAB001 - Advertising Insights

 Subject Description

-This subject takes a close-up look at the people, places, agencies, events and campaigns that shape today's advertising industry.
+This subject takes a close-up look at the historic impact of the people, places, agencies, events and campaigns that helped shape today's advertising industry.
 This subject will enlighten students as to what advertising is.
-What is it like to work and be successful in the industry.
-Who are the pioneers and what are their contributions.
-In addition this subject will serve as a view to job opportunities and careers in advertising.
+What is it like to work and be successful in the industry?
+Who are the pioneers and what their contributions are.
+In addition, this subject will serve as a view to job opportunities and careers in advertising.

 Credit Status